IATI/D-Portal/documents/dash.md

 Dash updates everyday GMT +0 with new data fetched from the IATI Datastore and does a full import every week.

-Dash is best used with other dashboards to see the gaps.
+Dash is best used with other dashboards to see the gaps; ie. http://dashboard.iatistandard.org/

 Dash is a new feature and is still being developed.